Cart0

 Opis

-Unlike Western tradition, in Chinese mythology, the tiger occupies a central position in the world order.
+Unlike Western tradition, in Chinese mythology the tiger occupies one of the central roles in the structure of the world.
 The tiger is the guardian of the home and its inhabitants, a symbol of life, passion, health, and prosperity.
-Knowing this, you already have a rough idea of what to expect from a tea with a tiger on the cover.
+Knowing this, one can already roughly imagine what to expect from a tea with a tiger on the wrapper.

-This shu pu-erh comes from Lincang County, one of the most famous and popular pu-erh producing areas in China.
-Here, they understand the raw materials and processing technology that transform the tea leaf into a product worthy of its catchy name and vibrant cover.
+This shu pu-erh comes from Lincang, one of the most famous and popular pu-erh producing regions in China.
+Here they understand both the quality of raw material and processing technology, which transforms tea leaves into a product worthy of its bold name and striking design.

-The brown-black, uniform leaf of medium caliber, with splashes of dark orange buds, snaps easily and crunchily in your hands, even without an awl.
-The leaf's aroma is dried fruity with mineral-salty and iodine notes, invigorating yet slightly bitter and austere.
+The uniform brown-black leaf is of medium grade, with splashes of dark orange buds.
+It breaks easily with a crisp snap even without a tea pick.
+The aroma of the dry leaf is fruity-dried, with mineral-salty and iodine-like notes, both invigorating and slightly bitter and strict.

-The infusion is a rich reddish-brown in color, with a hazelnut and walnut aroma and a flavor of unsweetened cocoa, nuts, Chinese dates, and rose hips.
-These flavors intensify and develop a slightly tart note when steeped in a thermos.
-It dissolves easily in oil, but like most shu pu-erh, it doesn't hold up to steepings, 5-6 at most.
-The infusion has a soft bitterness and a woody aftertaste.
+The liquor is a deep red-brown.
+The aroma carries forest and walnut notes, while the taste reveals unsweetened cocoa, nuts, Chinese dates, and rosehip, becoming brighter and slightly sour when steeped in a thermos.
+It easily turns thick and oily, but like most shu pu-erh, it does not last many infusions — at most 5–6.
+The aftertaste has a soft bitterness and a woody character.

-The tea is a vibrant invigorator, instilling a sense of cheerfulness, a thirst for communication, inspiration, and exuberant energy, but without causing jitters or anxiety.
-An excellent, powerful shu pu-erh to start the workday, especially on overly gloomy and gray winter or fall days.
+The tea gives a strong uplifting effect, bringing cheerfulness, sociability, inspiration, and vibrant energy, without causing trembling or anxiety.
+An excellent, powerful shu pu-erh for starting the working day, especially during gloomy winter or autumn days.

 Charakterystyka